potoole7/CeCl/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-The two “true” clusters of locations are clearly visible in our plot will have different tail dependence structures.
+The two “true” clusters of locations clearly visible in our plot will have different tail dependence structures.

 Now, we can use `CeCl` to try and recover these clusters based on their tail dependence structure.
 First, we perform an empirical transformation